meowlgm/SWCompression/README.md

 ### Sophisticated example

 There is a small command-line program, "swcomp", which is included in this repository in "Sources/swcomp".
-It can be built using Swift Package Manager.
+It can be built using Swift Package Manager (only available on macOS).

 __IMPORTANT:__ The "swcomp" command-line tool is NOT intended for general use.